leon9078/Z97X-SLI_Big_Sur/README.md

 SSDTs that I'm no longer using are:

 - SSDT-NVAU.
 This creates a fake "class-code" 0xFFFFFFFF to the NVIDIA HDMI Audio device, in order to completely disable dGPU audio in macOS and prevent Kernel Panic.
 - SSDT-RMB3.
-Disable Intel HDMI audio, when running without dGPU.
+Disable Intel HDMI audio, when running without dGPU. !
+WARNING ! if you use 2 monitors this SSDT will disable the second one, so I don't recommend using this SSDT.